TnTech-ECE/S26_Team3_Siemens-Combined-Power-Signal/Reports/Detailed_Design_Communications.md

 # Communications Detailed Design

 **NOTE:** Other subsystems call the two parts "transmitter" and receiver, but since both parts transmit and receive, in this document, they will be called "server" and "client" respectively.
+The "external host" refers to either the coincidence unit or detector.

 ## General Requirements for the Document